MJ Designs

 MJ Designs was an arts and craft retail store in the Dallas/Fort Worth and Washington, D.C., areas.
-The company filed Chapter 11 Bankruptcy on December 13, 2002, and went out of business on May 2003.
+The company filed for Chapter 11 bankruptcy on December 13, 2002, and went out of business in May 2003.

 Products

-MJ Designs sold a variety of arts and crafts products, floral products and arrangements, and supplies for scrap booking, custom framing, pottery, and hobbies.
+MJ Designs sold a variety of arts and crafts products, floral products and arrangements, and supplies for scrapbooking, custom framing, pottery, and hobbies.